 Rancho Bernardo inn

 This annual meeting and conference is a great networking and educational opportunity for the entire industry.
 Education topics will be broad and cover multiple interest areas including food safety, government regulations, workforce issues, economics, and general business topics.
 The always popular Issues Answers Actions session will be featured, which provides structured member interaction on a variety of issues and topics.
 Education on new technologies will also be featured, and there will be tabletop exhibit opportunities.

-Held annually since 2007, this event provides valuable insights for beef processors, outstanding networking opportunities, and access to the best information to help your business improve its food safety programs.
-Each conference brings together top experts from industry, government, and academia to address the most critical issues that beef processors face today.
+This annual conference provides valuable insights for beef processors, outstanding networking opportunities, and access to the best information to help your business improve its food safety programs.
+This conference always brings together 150 top experts from industry, government, and academia to address the most critical issues that beef processors face today.
 Tabletop exhibits and sponsorships are available.
-This event draws approximately 150 attendees.

 NAMI will schedule webinars at regular intervals that will focus on either 1) time-sensitive information, or 2) topics of interest to small and very small members who may not have the necessary resources to attend in-person events.

-NAMI and NAMIF will continue to provide annual conventions, conferences, and webinars for all segments of the membership and develop special workshops, seminars and other programs to meet needs as they arise.
+NAMI and Foundation for Meat & Poultry Research & Education will continue to provide annual conventions, conferences, and webinars for all segments of the membership and develop special workshops, seminars and other programs to meet needs as they arise.